What Is Your Agent's GPA? A Framework for Evaluating Agent Goal-Plan-Action Alignment: Related Work

-\textbf{LLM Judges}: LLM judges have been explored as agent evaluators.
-Reference-free trajectory evaluations often rely on a single judge with the same prompt to evaluate traces generated by different agents (\cite{lee_2025_evaluating}; \cite{langchain_agent_evals}).
-AgentRewardBench (\cite{lu2025agentrewardbench}) notes that while rules-based methods underestimate success, LLM judge evaluations often overestimate success and miss important details when asked to process long, complex traces.
-Similarly, TRAIL reports that even the strongest LLMs achieve only 11\% accuracy on their task due to context-length limits and reasoning difficulty, illustrating the fragility of asking a single LLM judge to simultaneously identify, localize, and classify errors (\cite{deshpande2025trail}).
-These findings suggest that decomposing evaluation into specialized judges with custom instructions may provide more reliable and interpretable assessments.
-For existing industrial offerings (\cite{arize_agent_evals}) that evaluate components such as steps, routers, and paths, it is less clear how their reported results connect to standardized benchmarks, making their alignment with broader measures of agent operational performance harder to assess.
-Comparative studies are needed to establish their validity and generalizability.
+1ex \textbf{LLM Judges:} As a scalable alternative to ground-truth matching, LLM judges have been explored as a reference-free agent evaluators.
+However, these trajectory evaluations often rely on a single, monolithic judge with the same prompt to evaluate traces generated by different agents \cite{lee_2025_evaluating,langchain_agent_evals}.
+AgentRewardBench \cite{lu2025agentrewardbench} notes that while rules-based methods underestimate success, LLM judge evaluations often overestimate success and miss important details when asked to process long, complex traces.
+Similarly, TRAIL reports that even the strongest LLMs achieve only 11\% accuracy on their task due to context-length limits and reasoning difficulty, illustrating the fragility of asking a single LLM judge to simultaneously identify, localize, and classify errors \cite{deshpande2025trail}.
+Additionally, while existing industrial offerings \cite{arize_agent_evals} evaluate components such as steps, routers, and paths, it is unclear how their reported results perform on benchmarks, making their alignment with broader measures of agent operational performance harder to assess.
+These findings suggest that decomposing evaluation into specialized judges with custom instructions may provide more reliable and interpretable assessments, and comparative studies are needed to establish the validity and generalizability of these judges.